UMAprotocol/UMIPs/UMIPs/PUNKETH_LSP.md

 -----------------------------------------

-The `PUNKETH` price identifier depends on prices drawn from the `PunkBought` events of the CryptoPunk market contract
+The `PUNKETH_LSP` price identifier depends on prices drawn from the `PunkBought` events of the CryptoPunk market contract

-- Price identifier name: `PUNKETH`
+- Price identifier name: `PUNKETH_LSP`
 - Markets & Pairs: CryptoPunk Market contract `PunkBought` events.
 The CryptoPunk contract address is `0xb47e3cd837dDF8e4c57F05d70Ab865de6e193BBB` which you can see at https://etherscan.io/address/0xb47e3cd837ddf8e4c57f05d70ab865de6e193bbb
 - Example price providers: Infura and The Graph include information on CryptoPunk contract events
 - Cost to use: [Infura](https://infura.io/) supports up to 100,000 requests per day for free.
 Information also available on [The Graph](https://thegraph.com/)